lazycodertools/codefilter/README.md

 Code Filter is in early development stage, planned to be released in two editions:

-Free edition is **alreay avaibale** in preview, supports C# langauge, is installed as an extension to Visual Studio.
+Free edition is **already available** in preview, supports C# language, is installed as an extension to Visual Studio.

 Pro edition is work in progress, planned to be licened.
 You can support this work on [Patreon](https://www.patreon.com/lazycodertools).